New MPV tonnage unlikely to reach 2019 levels – Drewry

 The MPV market, that has been in a recession for the past 10 years, is even struggling to reach 2019 figures at just 200,000 dwt.
 Drewry‘s senior analyst, multipurpose & breakbulk shipping, Susan Oatway additionally noted in a briefing that the tonnage ordered so far in 2021 has heavy-lift capacity below 100 tons.
 This means for the first time in a number of years, the percentage of heavy-lift capable tonnage on order is less than that of non heavy-lift capable tonnage.

-This goes in hand that the MPV owners are notoriously cautious.
+This goes in hand with the fact that the MPV owners are notoriously cautious.
 This is a niche sector that is heavily influenced by the competing container and bulk sectors.
 It is also a sector for which there is little if any speculative market.
 Owners build to replace or do so with a particular commodity/project contract in mind.

 The aforementioned recession has seen rates at or below operating costs in some cases.
 This means that even with a bull market seen in the past nine months, there is not much spare cash for new tonnage.
 “Added to this is the simple fact that the yards are full of orders for containership and bulk carriers, so even if owners had the spare cash and the desire to build, there are very few slots available”, Oatway said.

-Speaking during a Drewry’s webinar, Oatway noted it is a surprise that there are so few orders, despite the industry being the way it is, with yards fully booked by other vessel types and the MPW owners being cautious.
+Speaking during a Drewry’s webinar, Oatway noted it is a surprise that there are so few orders, despite the industry being the way it is, with yards fully booked by other vessel types and the MPV owners being cautious.
 She added that the main concern now is the age of the fleet which, around 2023 when there will be even less newbuilding deliveries, the average age will be well over 16 years, and even the modern heavy-lift capable vessels will have an average age of over 15 years.

 “Although these ships trade a long time, and over 20 years is common, and not an issue, but it will mean that we get a much tighter supply of modern tonnage if shippers need that for their projects,” Oatway says.